Evidence-Based EFT

 -

-Both certified clinical EFT practitioners and clinical psychologists can offer effective stress-reduction approaches that then also support individuals in building emotional awareness, emotional regulation, relational connection, supporting the re-working of thinking patterns and behavioural responses.
+Both accredited EBEFT practitioners and clinical psychologists can offer effective stress-reduction approaches that then also support individuals in building emotional awareness, emotional regulation, relational connection, supporting the re-working of thinking patterns and behavioural responses.

-However, a clinical EFT practitioner has not been trained to assess or diagnose underlying mental health problems.
+However, an accredited EBEFT practitioner has not been trained to assess or diagnose underlying mental health problems.
 Clinical psychologists are trained in assessing, understanding (or formulating) and diagnosing mental illnesses and psychological problems that individuals may present with.
 Using a range of techniques and therapies, clinical psychologists tailor programs with an individual to treat complex mental health problems.

-As Erin is both a clinical psychologist and a certified clinical EFT practitioner, she is trained and experienced in offering the full spectrum of care from assessment, diagnosis, treatment of mental health challenges, whilst also supporting individuals in their broader personal growth and development journeys.
+As Erin is both a clinical psychologist and an accredited EBEFT practitioner, she is trained and experienced in offering the full spectrum of care from assessment, diagnosis, treatment of mental health challenges, whilst also supporting individuals in their broader personal growth and development journeys.

 -

-If clinical EFT protocols are incorporated and implemented within a broader clinical psychology treatment plan, then clinical psychology Medicare or private health rebates may be available for eligible individuals for these sessions.
+If EB-EFT protocols are incorporated and implemented within a broader clinical psychology treatment plan, then clinical psychology Medicare or private health rebates may be available for eligible individuals for these sessions.